What you’ll hear and see

 - Subscription Solistes étoiles

-This concert is part of the subscription: Solistes étoiles
+Experience the concert as a part of the subscription: Solistes étoiles

 Come and discover a captivating constellation of major international soloists.